thejessleigh/talks/python_talks/intro_logging/intro_to_logging.md

 - `ERROR`
 - `CRITICAL`

 ^ Debug level logs might record how many database queries were executed in a batch so that if you start to see slow performance you have an idea of where to look.
+Debug level logging should genereally only be turned on in development environments

 ^ Info level logs might be something that record events like user account registration or sending out push notifications.
 These are for transactions that you want to keep track of, but are expected